 25 Years Experience

 Maree has over 20 years of psychology experience.
 During this time she has worked for both community and government agencies in the areas of mental health, alcohol and other drugs, corrections, women's services and research.
 Maree has been a sessional lecturer at Curtin University of Technology and Murdoch University in the School of Psychology.
 In partnership she has also owned and directed a corporate training business focused on Mindfulness, Positive Psychology and Emotional Balance.

 As well as completing a Bachelor in Psychology and Masters in Clinical Psychology Maree has also done a further three years postgraduate training in Psychodynamic Psychotherapy.
 This 3-year program with the International Masterson Institute in New York included the intensive study of all psychodynamic models.
 It focused on understanding and working with both relational trauma and the underlying personality/character structure of a person.

 Maree works from a Psychodynamic framework.
 This is a developmental, self and object relations/attachment approach to psychotherapy.
 This type of therapy provides you an opportunity to explore your self; to understand who you are and what you need, and to become more aware of how you relate to yourself and to others.
-This therapy is generally mid to long term, depending on the needs of the individual, and is conducted on a weekly basis.
+This therapy is generally mid to long term, depending on your individual needs, and is conducted on a weekly basis.

 In the work of this psychotherapy your sense of self may become more whole; you may feel stronger, more confident, able to manage a greater range of emotions and be better equipped to handle life’s challenges.
 You may also grow in your capacity to have meaningful and satisfying relationships.
 You may then be able to create new possibilities and directions for yourself, and live life in a more creative and fulfilling way.